Squal94/Squal94-SportSee_P12_Khadir_Lounis_V2/README.md

     `npm install `

-    2. initialization npm :

-    `npm init `

-    3. libary use for the project :
+    2. libary use for the project :

       -  create react app
       -  react router dom